couchbase/query/README.md

 6. Run N1QL queries on the CLI.

-NOTE : Ctrl + c should allow you to exit the running cbq and cbq-engine processes.
+NOTE: Ctrl + D should allow you to exit the running cbq and cbq-engine processes.